Kunal Sood & Jay Rosenzweig

 Rudy Rochman & Jay Rosenzweig

-Jay Rosenzweig, Tatiana Koffman, Jay Rosenzweig
+Jay Rosenzweig, Tatiana Koffman, Renee Rosenzweig

 Jay Rosenzweig & Pastor Judith James